Natalie A. Heineman

 Natalie previously practiced civil litigation defense in Boston, Massachusetts before relocating to Seattle in 2015.

 - Super Lawyers – Washington “Rising Star” 2017; Massachusetts “Rising Star” 2014, 2015

 - Suffolk University Law School Mock Trial Competition - 1st Place 2007

 - Clerk to the Hon.
 Rosalind Miller, Dorchester District Court, 2005

-- Six medical negligence jury trials to verdict in King, Snohomish, and Thurston County over the past five years.
+- Eight medical negligence jury trials to verdict in King, Snohomish, and Thurston County over the past six years.

 - Three medical negligence jury trials to verdict in Suffolk and Middlesex Counties in Boston, Massachusetts.

 - Obtained a defense verdict on behalf of a chiropractor alleged to have fractured plaintiff’s hip and torn his labrum during and independent medical examination.
 The jury determined the chiropractor was not negligent and the plaintiff did not have a broken hip as he contended.
 The trial, venued in King County Superior Court, was conducted entirely by Zoom.

 - Summary judgment dismissal of apparent agency theory of liability against ambulatory surgery center for alleged negligence of neurosurgeon operating off site.

 - Summary judgment dismissal of Consumer Protection Act claims asserted against numerous health care providers and/or facilities.